Murray, Shirley Erena

 Her fourth collection, Touch the Earth Lightly was just released by Hope Publishing Company in the summer of 2008.
 In her previous books, In Every Corner Sing (1992), Every Day in Your Spirit (1996) and Faith Makes the Song (2003), her work appears with settings by many different composers.
 In the past fifteen years the NZHT has published four collections of new hymns also containing a wide variety of her texts and set by New Zealand composers: Alleluia Aotearoa, Carol Our Christmas, He Came Singing Peace and Faith Forever Singing.

 Her hymns and carols address a wide spectrum of themes ranging from the seasons of the Church year to human rights, care of creation, women's concerns and above all, peace.
 Methodist by upbringing, and ecumenical by persuasion, she has spent most of her life as a Presbyterian.
-She is married to a former Moderator of the Presbyterian Church of NZ, the Very Rev. John Stewart Murray.
-They have three sons and six grandchildren, and now live in active retirement at Raumati Beach, near Wellington.
+She was married to a former Moderator of the Presbyterian Church of NZ, the Very Rev. John Stewart Murray, who passed away just recently (2017).
+She has three sons and six grandchildren, and now lives in active retirement in Paraparaumu Beach.